cloverstudio/Spika3/README.md

 <div>&nbsp;</div>

 <H2 align="center">
-Spika3 is the ultimate messenger solution for teams, boasting unmatched customizability.
+Spika3 is the ultimate messenger solution for teams, boasting unmatched customization options.
 We designed it to be easily modified, deployed, and used to meet your team's specific communication needs.
 </H2>

 <div>&nbsp;</div>